My dear sweet babies,

 You’re just now starting to maybe get into a nap routine–9am, 11am, 2pm, plus more in the afternoon.
 Most of them don’t last very long–less than an hour.
 And sometimes only one of you falls asleep.
 But if we can solidify the routine times I think that will help both of you be happier in the late afternoon/early evening.
 We’ve been trying to put you down for at least one nap in your co-sleeper so you can get used to sleeping on your back.
 You’ll need to move to your cribs in the next few months!

 Your hair is changing.
-Malcolm, yours continues to thin on the top but seems to be growing at the back–you have an old man mullet!
-Emmett, your hair at the top is still growing, nice and lush.
+M, yours continues to thin on the top but seems to be growing at the back–you have an old man mullet!
+E, your hair at the top is still growing, nice and lush.
 It’s even long enough that most of it sits down now, instead of sticking up.
 However, you appear to be losing some hair in a ring around the middle of your head.

 I think it’s safe to say that the theme of this month was your hands.
 You’ve really discovered them and started putting them to good use!

 First, you started finding fingers to snack on.
 You’ll nom your whole hand sometimes.
 We thought at first that it was only a sign of hunger, but now we think it’s just something to do.
 You’re less interested in pacifiers, so it’s nice that you’re able to soothe yourselves with something always handy (ha!).